BET Awards 2018: Complete winners list

-(CNN)The 2018 BET Awards, which celebrate the best in music, movies and sports, are happening Sunday night.
+(CNN)The 2018 BET Awards, which honor the best in music, movies and sports, are happening Sunday night.

 Host Jamie Foxx kicked off the ceremony by telling viewers he was there to celebrate.